eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 An EUDI Wallet Solution has a state of its own, as defined by Article 10a of the Regulation.
 The state of the Solution affects the state of all EUDI Wallet Instances of that EUDI Wallet Solution.
-The **Candidate** state is the first state of a EUDI Wallet Solution.
+The **Candidate** state is the first state of an EUDI Wallet Solution.
 This means it is fully implemented and the EUDI Wallet Provider requests the solution to be certified as EUDI Wallet.